-Investment into Infrastructure commenced in July 2021.
+Investment into the initial Infrastructure fund commenced in July 2021, and the initial investment into a second Infrastructure fund commenced March 2024.

 19. FINANCIAL INSTRUMENTS

 19A.
 CLASSIFICATION OF FINANCIAL INSTRUMENTS

 The following table analyses the carrying amounts of financial instruments by category and the net assets statement heading.
 No financial instruments were reclassified during the accounting period.